kevinwlu/iot/lesson9/README.md

 curl -sSL get.docker.com | sh

-# Add pi to the Docker Group
+# Add pi to the Docker Group as a non-root user (Control-d to logout and reconnect via SSH for this to take effect)

 sudo usermod -aG docker pi